-- 2 An entity shall apply this Standard in preparing and presenting general purpose financial statements in accordance with Indian Accounting Standards (Ind ASs). - 3 Other Ind ASs set out the recognition, measurement and disclosure requirements for specific transactions and other events. - 4 This Standard does not apply to the structure and content of condensed interim financial statements prepared in accordance with Ind AS 34 Interim Financial Reporting.
+- 2 An entity shall apply this Standard in preparing and presenting general purpose financial statements in accordance with Indian Accounting Standards (Ind ASs). - 3 Other Ind ASs set out the recognition, measurement and disclosure requirements for specific transactions and other events. - 4 This Standard does not apply to the structure and content of condensed interim financial statements prepared in accordance with Ind AS 34, Interim Financial Reporting.
 However, paragraphs 15-35 apply to such financial statements.
-This Standard applies equally to all entities, including those that present consolidated financial statements and those that present separate financial statements as defined in Ind AS 27 Consolidated and Separate Financial Statements. - 5 This Standard uses terminology that is suitable for profit-oriented entities, including public sector business entities.
+This Standard applies equally to all entities, including those that present consolidated financial statements in accordance with Ind AS 110, Consolidated Financial Statements, and those that present separate financial statements in accordance with Ind AS 27, Separate Financial Statements. - 5 This Standard uses terminology that is suitable for profit-oriented entities, including public sector business entities.
 If entities with not-for-profit activities in the private sector or the public sector apply this Standard, they may need to amend the descriptions used for particular line items in the financial statements and for the financial statements themselves. - 6 Similarly, entities whose share capital is not equity may need to adapt the financial statement presentation of members' interests.